JSON Mode & Structured Output

 The response_format parameter enables structured output/JSON mode from LLM providers that support it.
 This approach is fundamentally different from tools because response_format becomes a persistent part of the agent’s state - once set, all future responses from that agent will follow the format until explicitly changed.

-Under the hood, response_format overrides the schema for the send_message tool (which appears as AssistantMessage in the API), but it doesn’t affect other tools - those continue to work normally with their original schemas.
+Under the hood, response_format constrains the agent’s assistant messages to follow the specified schema, but it doesn’t affect tools - those continue to work normally with their original schemas.

 Requirements for response_format: